Community Grants Program

 - To support charitable, scientific, and educational activities in each of the above categories

-The Tacoma Garden Club presented six organizations with Community Grants in 2020.
+The Tacoma Garden Club presented eleven Community Grants in 2021.

 The qualifying application must meet the following criteria: